sylvercode/foundry-module-ts-template/README.md

 ### Automatic script

 Alternatively, you can run the powershell script [Setup-Repo.ps1](Setup-Repo.ps1) to make the changes for you.
+It also generate a default `.vscode/launch.json` and `.vscode/tasks.json` ready to use.

 ```pwsh
 ./Setup-Repo.ps1 module-id "Module Title" "Module description" "Author Name" "Author Email" [ModuleClassName] [-WhatIf]